-Throughout our lives, we experience a wide array of emotions.
+We experience a wide array of emotions in our lifetimes.
 While we might not always be able to eliminate these emotional triggers, for ourselves and for our kids, we can learn the skills to understand and self-regulate our emotional responses.
 That’s what social and emotional learning (SEL) is at its core.

-Here at Sanford fit, social and emotional learning shapes the educational content we create for you and your kids.
-Every lesson we develop is aligned with SEL competencies like interpersonal communication and decision-making.
+At fit, social and emotional learning shapes the educational content we create for you and your kids.
+Each SEL lesson and resource we develop is aligned with SEL competencies like interpersonal communication and decision-making.

 Promoting emotional health is not always easy.
-Ensuring that our audience, whether that is you or your child, understands how feelings and emotions work is key to successfully equipping you to manage the emotional health of yourself and others.
+Ensuring that our audience, whether that is you or your child, understands feelings and emotions is key to successfully equipping you to manage your emotional health and teach your kids the same skills.
 We believe that your feelings and emotions put you in a mood, which ultimately influences your choices.
-When we create online lessons and resources, it is our priority to teach kids that there are no bad feelings, bad emotions, or bad attitudes.
+When we create online lessons and resources, our priority is to teach kids that there are no bad feelings, bad emotions, or bad attitudes.
 It’s a matter of being able to identify and manage your emotions and noticing how they influence your choices.

-Dr. Emily Griese from Sanford Research in Sioux Falls, SD, says that at about six years old, kids have the ability to see other people have different perspectives than they do.
+Empathy is another key to having positive experiences when promoting SEL.
+Dr. Emily Griese, from Sanford Health in Sioux Falls, SD, says that at about six years old, kids have the ability to see other people have different perspectives than they do.
 Between the ages of ten and eleven years old, they develop a sense of empathy.